iriberri/rails-travis/README.md

-## R.O.R PostGreSql Cypress on TRAVIS
+## R.O.R Postgresql Cypress on TRAVIS

 This is a small project based on **Ruby On Rails** with **Postgresql** / **Cypress** and turn on **Travis**